 The former Universe of Energy Pavilion is now the Wonders of Xandar Pavilion, which will be come to Guardians of the Galaxy: Cosmic Rewind.
 The Wonders of Xandar Pavilion will be located in the World Discovery neighborhood of Epcot.

 This area will showcase science, technology, and intergalactic adventure.
-Other attractions in this section of the park will include the Play Pavilion, Mission Space, and Test Track.
+Other offerings in the World Discovery area of Epcot will include the Play Pavilion, Space 220 Restaurant, Mission Space, and Test Track.